XBigTK13X/snowgloo/README.md

 I wanted a media app that did two things.

-1. Rely on a file-system of organized music instead of a database
+1. Rely on a file system of organized music instead of a database
 2. Android support from the ground up

 There are a lot of open source options for playing music.
 Of the dozens I tried, [Ampache](https://github.com/ampache/ampache) and [Airsonic](https://github.com/airsonic/airsonic) were the closest in usability to what I wanted.
 They are supported by a large community, and that shows in their user experience.
 They are clunky and try to do a little bit of everything to please a large user base.